crashoverride777/swifty-ads/README.md

 ### Add SwiftyAdsConsent.plist (Optional)

 By default SwiftyAds does not carry out any consent validation (COPPA or GDPR).
-To enable consent using the User Messaging Platform (UMP) SDK, download the [template](Resources/Templates/SwiftyAdsConsent.plist) plist and add it to your projects main bundle.
-Than enter your required values.
+To enable consent validation using the User Messaging Platform (UMP) SDK, download the [template](Sources/Resources/Templates/SwiftyAdsConsent.plist) plist and add it to your projects bundle.
+Enter your required values.

 - isTaggedForChildDirectedTreatment (Boolean) ([COPPA](https://developers.google.com/admob/ios/targeting#child-directed_setting))
 - isTaggedForUnderAgeOfConsent (Boolean) ([GDPR](https://developers.google.com/admob/ios/targeting#users_under_the_age_of_consent))